S. Rajaratnam: Personal life

 Rajaratnam first met his wife, Piroska Feher, a Hungarian teacher, while studying in London and married in 1943.
 Feher's grandmother was a member of the wealthy Csáky clan who had lost their fortune due to the dissolution of the Austro-Hungarian Empire after the First World War.
 Piroska, disgruntled by the rise of Nazism, moved to the United Kingdom where she worked as an au pair and teacher and eventually met Rajaratnam.
 Former Member of the European Parliament Gyula Hegyi is her nephew.

 The couple moved to Malaya at the conclusion of the Second World War but Rajaratnam's parents disapproved of their new daughter-in-law, even telling her that they would not accept "half-caste" descendants.
 They did not have any children and remained married until her death in 1989 from pulmonary pneumonia at the age of 76.

+The marriage was later described by biographer Irene Ng as reflective of Rajaratnam’s broader commitment to multiracialism and his belief that identity should transcend ethnic and communal boundaries.

 After Rajaratnam retired from politics in 1988 as part of the leadership transition, he served at the Institute of Southeast Asian Studies as Distinguished Senior Fellow from between 1989 and 1997.

 In 1994, Rajaratnam was diagnosed with dementia and was unable to move or talk by 2001.
 He was assisted by six maids, including his long-time maid of 21 years, Cecelia Tandoc.

 Death and legacy

 Bust of S. Rajaratnam at the ASEAN Garden with the excerpt from his statement at the inauguration of ASEAN.

-Rajaratnam died on 22 February 2006 of heart failure at his residence at Chancery Lane in Bukit Timah.
-As a mark of respect, Mediacorp Channel 5 and Channel 8 observed a minute of silence that night.
-State flags at all Government buildings were flown at half-mast from 23 to 25 February 2006.

-Rajaratnam's body rested at his home in 30 Chancery Lane from 22 to 23 February.
-Some of his former colleagues, Toh Chin Chye, S. Dhanabalan, Othman Wok, Lee Hsien Loong, S. R. Nathan and Tharman Shanmugaratnam, paid their last respects at his home.
-His body lay in state at Parliament House from 9:30am to 9:00pm on 24 February 2006.

-During the funeral, Prime Minister Lee Hsien Loong, Minister Mentor Lee Kuan Yew, diplomat Tommy Koh and orthopaedic surgeon V. K. Pillay delivered their eulogies; Lee Kuan Yew cried while delivering his eulogy.
-The state flag and the Order of Temasek conferred to Rajaratnam, draped on the coffin were given to President S. R. Nathan and later to S. Vijayaratnam and S. Jothiratnam, Rajaratnam's nephews and closest relatives.
-The Singapore National Pledge was recited by the mourners.

-Rajaratnam's state funeral was broadcast live on Channel NewsAsia.
-The programme, called "Farewell to S. Rajaratnam", aired from 1:30 to 3:15 pm on 25 February 2006.
-His body was cremated at 5:00 pm at Mandai Crematorium.